sorbet/sorbet/website/docs/attached-class.md

 T.reveal_type(Child.make) # Parent
 ```

-Here we have two classes: a base class `Parent`, and a single subclass `Child`.
 `Parent` defines a single factory method `self.make`, which will create an
 instance of the `Parent` class.
 When this method is called off of the `Parent`
 class, it returns a new instance of type `Parent`.
 When it is called on `Child`
 it creates an instance of `Child` but the signature of `Parent.make` will cause
 the return value to be up-cast to `Parent`.
+This is fine if it's convenient to
+use constructed `Child` values as though they were `Parent`, but becomes
+problematic if we need to call methods that are unique to `Child` instances.

 This is where `T.attached_class` comes in: changing the return type of
 `Parent.make` to `T.attached_class` indicates that it returns instances of the